 Renata and her mother know it’ll take many months of hard work and, perhaps, some future surgeries before walking on the beach is a reality.

 “I have to admit, before I came to Gillette I was like, ‘Renata is going to walk one day.
 She’s going to walk!’
 Now, after talking to the doctors and therapists I have come to terms with a different idea.
 Renata WILL walk but she’ll probably need a walker.
 Once she gets her walker she’ll be more independent.
-Coming here opened my eyes to other options,” Diaz says.
+Coming here opened my eyes to other options,” Annette says.

 Renata spends many hours a week with Gillette physical therapists and often uses a robotic device called the Lokomat® to improve her ability to walk.